Epidendrum subsect. Racemosa

 Epidendrum subsect.
-Racemosa is a subsection of section E. sect.
+Racemosa is a subsection belonging to section E. sect.
 Planifolia of subgenus E. subg.
-Epidendrum of the genus Epidendrum of the Orchidaceae (orchid family).
-Plants of Racemosa differ from the other subsections of E. sect.
-Planifolia by producing inflorescences which are racemes.
-In 1861, Reichenbach recognized 26 species in this subsection.
+Epidendrum within the orchid family Orchidaceae.
+Plants classified under Racemosa differ from other subsections of E. sect.
+Planifolia in their production of raceme-like inflorescences.
+In 1861, Reichenbach identified 26 species within this subsection.
 These names correspond to 25 species currently recognized in the World Checklist of Selected Plant Families (page numbers refer to Reichenbach 1861):